Identification of low energy nuclear recoils in a gas TPC with optical readout: Cluster reconstruction algorithm

 For each pixel, the pedestal was computed as the average of the counts over many frames, while the electronic noise was estimated as their standard deviation (SD).
 The distribution of the pixels SD is shown in Fig.~\ref{fig:noise}.
 The mode of this distribution is about 1.8 photons per pixel, but a tail is present, with pixels having a noise of more than 5 photons per pixel.
 For such pixels, a very non-Gaussian distribution was observed, while for the pixels in the bulk of the distribution, the pedestal distribution followed a Gaussian shape.
 To form the pedestal-subtracted image, the pedestal mean $\mu_i$ was subtracted to the image for each $i^{th}$ pixel, to account for the non-uniformity of the pedestal mean across the sensor.
 An initial noise suppression was applied by neglecting the pixels with counts less than $1.3\,\textrm{SD}_i$.

 On such pedestal-subtracted zero-suppressed images an upper threshold was applied to reject hot pixels, which are more likely due to sensor instabilities than to a real energy release.
-They are found to be not malfunctioning pixels since they disappear after a power cycle of the camera: therefore a dynamic (run-by-run) suppression is needed.
+They are found to be not malfunctioning pixels since this behavior disappears after a power cycle of the camera and their response to light becomes homogeneous to the neighbors: therefore a dynamic (run-by-run) suppression is needed.
 They are efficiently identified as high-intensity, isolated pixels, and distinguished by a true energy deposit, for which each pixel is surrounded by some other active pixels.
 A threshold is applied on the ratio $R_9$ between the pixel and the average of the counts in a $3{\times}3$ pixels matrix surrounding it, and a minimum number of two pixels above noise in that matrix is required to discriminate good pixels from hot ones.
 Only good pixels are retained for the subsequent clustering.

 The resolution of the resulting image is initially reduced by forming \textit{macro-pixels}, by averaging the counts in $4{\times}4$ pixel matrices.
 This is needed to reduce the combinatorics of the subsequent clustering algorithm, in order to be executed in a reasonable time for each image.
 On such $512{\times}512$ pixel map, a median filter~\cite{medianfilter} is applied, which is effective in suppressing the electronics noise fluctuations in a $4{\times}4$ pixel matrix and it is computationally efficient, as described in more details in Ref.~\cite{medianfilter_cygno}.
 The output image is passed to the basic clustering algorithm, described in the following.